adiIspas/Computer-Vision/Laboratory 3/README.md

 # Seam Carving for Content-Aware Image Resizing

-My implementation of algorithm "Seam Carving for Content-Aware Image Resizing".
+My MATLAB implementation of algorithm "Seam Carving for Content-Aware Image Resizing".

 ### Make image small of vertical or horizontal